 4. Choose modern-meets-vintage lighting.

-In a contemporary space, farmhouse kitchen lighting can be modern while simultaneously imbuing the essence of a bygone era.
-For example, this culinary space designed by the team at Simo Design has several vintage-inspired elements — rustic wood cabinets, traditional ceramic dinnerware, subway tile backsplash — but it still looks decidedly of the moment, especially with the unique ceramic pendants that are simultaneously on-trend and old-school.
+In a contemporary space, farmhouse lighting can be modern while also imbuing the essence of a bygone era.
+For example, this kitchen designed by the team at Simo Design has several vintage-inspired elements — rustic wood cabinets, traditional ceramic dinnerware, and a subway tile backsplash — but it still looks decidedly of the moment, especially with the unique ceramic pendants that are simultaneously on-trend and retro.

 5. Go clean and classic with a semi-flush mount.